 For eight years before our trip, I took the kids out of school and homeschooled them which I loved.
 Brian worked as a gasfitter in his business that took him away from us for fifty hours a week.
 Which was crap.

-We would try and make plans about how to change our lives, but when you only have a couple of hours on a Sunday afternoon and you have to cut the hedge and sort out the socks there’s not much chance that you can make a plan for dinner, let alone travel the bloody world.
+We would try and make plans about how to change our lives, but when you only have a couple of hours on a Sunday afternoon and you have to cut the hedge and sort out the socks there’s not much chance of making a plan for dinner, let alone travelling the bloody world.

 I get it.
 Honestly, I do.